gwenlake/gwenlake-python/README.md

 gwenlake.api_key = "sk-..."

+# get a prompt from the hub
 prompt_template = gwenlake.hub.pull("gwenlake/prompts/rag-prompt")

+# format the prompt using variables
 prompt = prompt_template.format(
     context="Olympic Games will be in Paris in 2024", question="Where will be the next OlympicG?")

+# Send to ChatGPT and get answer
 llm = gwenlake.chat.ChatOpenAI()
 response = llm.chat(prompt)